 For all the details about how people actually get these amazing gigs, and some solid advice about networking to get a university job in Korea, this is the book you need:

 University jobs Korea: Everything you need to know!

 Has contacting department heads been effective for anyone here?
+Was it possible, or pretty much impossible?
 Leave a comment below and let us know.